AT LAST-—HIS SECRET IDENTITY REVEALED!!

 Two One-Act Plays

-Yes, this is a play produced about the card game,.
-But also, it was subversively dark, drawing on themes of torment, authority, oppression, and isolation (skip card, meet power dynamics).
+Yes, this was a play produced about the card game.
+But also, it was subversively dark, drawing on themes of torment, authority, oppression, isolation (skip card, meet power dynamics).